MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-covid-19-us.md

 1. Data Source Credentials Authentication Method: Anonymous
 2. Privacy level setting for this data source: Public

-To test your refresh setting, select the [Refresh now option available from the dataset item](../refresh-data.md#data-refresh).
+To test your refresh setting, select the [Refresh now](../refresh-data.md#data-refresh) option, available from the dataset item.

 The refreshed data is loaded each time the schedule runs.
 Be aware that the underlying data is provided by USAFacts and may not update as frequently as your refresh schedule.
 Check the [USAFacts website](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/) to know when the underlying data was last updated.